 Archaea and Bacteria are two kinds of microorganisms that fall under the category of Prokaryotes.
 However, all archaea and bacteria are not prokaryotes.
 Earlier archaea were classified as bacteria, but now it’s outdated as it’s been found out that they both have different biochemistry and different evolutionary history.

 Archaea and Bacteria do not possess membrane found organelles or nucleus.
 They have similar size and shape.

 They use numerous source of energy and display a diverse array of chemical reactions in metabolism.
 Based on reactions, they are categorized into nutritional groups.
 That is either dependent on carbon sources and energy.
 One group of archaea uses sunlight as a source of energy.
 They are termed as phototrophs.
 But any of these organisms do not possess oxygen-generating photosynthesis.

 The other of archaea uses inorganic compounds as a source of energy namely ammonia or sulphur.
 They either include anaerobic methane oxidizers, nitrifiers, and methanogens.
 This reaction involves two compounds where one compound acts as an electron acceptor and the other as an electron donor.
-The energy that is released during the reaction releases ATP – adenosine triphosphate through chemios.
+The energy that is released during the reaction releases ATP – adenosine triphosphate.
 It is one of the same basic processes that can be found in some of the eukaryotic cells.

 Bacteria: They are single-celled organisms that usually live in a diverse environment.
-Bacterial DNA called the nucleoid are a twisted thread like mass that flows free.
-They even possess a cellular structure that executes a range of circular functions that involves transfer of energy to the transportation of proteins.
-Bacteria consists of plasmids which are a circular piece of DNA.
+Bacterial DNA called the nucleoid are a twisted thread-like mass that flows free.
+They even possess a cellular structure that executes a range of circular functions that involves the transfer of energy to the transportation of proteins.
+Bacteria consist of plasmids which are a circular piece of DNA.

 Bacterial cells consist of the inner cell membrane and an outer cell wall.
 Wherein some of the bacterias do not possess cell walls such as mycoplasmas.
-In some cases, bacteria may consist of a third protective outer layer in a cell called capsule.
+In some cases, bacteria may consist of a third protective outer layer in a cell called a capsule.
 Pili cover surfaces.

 Bacteria and Archaea – The Major Differences